actualbudget/actual/docs/budgeting/joint-accounts.md

 But how do you find your just share?
 The most just way to do this is by percentage of normal income per partner.
 If Bob makes € 4000 a month and Alice makes € 6000, the total income is € 10 000.
 Out of
 this, Bob will contribute 40% to the joint expenses.
 To compute the percentage for Bob: 400 (Bob's income) * 100 / 10000 (total income).
-Alice's percentage is 100 - Bob's percentage.
+Alice's percentage is 60%, found by subtracting Bob's percentage from 100.

 ### Tracking personal spending in the budget